lybrown/tiles/README.md

 ------

 * Changes three playfield colors every scan line
-  * Pixels mix vertically for effectively square pixels at 16 colors
+  * Pixels mix vertically in PAL for effectively square pixels at 16 colors
+  * Less mixing in NTSC but still somewhat colorful
 * No computation during raster
 * 50fps or 60fps on PAL or NTSC
 * Pared down display height on NTSC to make up for less vertical blank time